ashermancinelli/dist-final-proj/README.md

 ### To play:

-To play goWar, watch the console for any damage taken while typing in the name of an enemy to attack.
+To play goWar, watch the console for any damage taken.
+To attack someone, run `attack [PLAYER NAME]`

+To list the players currently on the server, run `list`

+To see your score, run `score`

 ## Technical details: